 - Install anti-virus software: All computers should run the most recent version of an anti-virus protection subscription.
 Ideally, a server should be configured to push virus updates out periodically to all client systems.
 Employees should be educated about viruses and discouraged from opening e-mail attachments or e-mail from unknown senders.

 - Keep operating systems up to date: Upgrade operating systems frequently and regularly install the latest patches or versions of software, which are often free over the Web.
-If you use Microsoft Windows, check www.windowsupdate.com periodically for the latest patches.
-If you use Apple, please visit www.apple.com/softwareupdate/.
+If using Microsoft Windows, check www.windowsupdate.com periodically for the latest patches.
+If using Apple, please visit www.apple.com/softwareupdate/.

 - Don’t run unnecessary network services: When installing systems, any non-essential features should be disabled.
 If a feature is installed but not actively used, it is less likely to be updated regularly, presenting a larger security threat.
 Also, allow only the software employees need to do their job effectively.